 In addition to the general requirements for admission to the College, international students (i.e., a student with an F-1 or R-1 visa) whose native language is not English must take the Test of English as a Foreign Language (TOEFL).
 Students in programs taught in a language other than English are exempt from this TOEFL requirement.
 If a student in a program taught in a language other than English, who is exempt from this TOEFL requirement, chooses to enroll in an English-taught class, they do so at their own risk.
+The Admissions Committee will require international on campus students to submit either the TOEFL IBT with a minimum score of 80 or the TOEFL Essentials with a minimum score of 8.5 for admission.

 The TOEFL score submitted to Midwestern must be from a test taken within two years of the applicant's anticipated first date of attendance.
 The applicant's TOEFL score report must be sent directly to Midwestern by the Educational Testing Service to be official.
 Applicants should not send copies of their personal score reports.
-The minimum TOEFL score for admission to Midwestern is a total score of 80 on the Internet-based test (iBT Test).
 Other forms of TOEFL exam are not accepted unless prior approval is obtained from the Admissions Committee.